esacdab/cdab-testsuite/Use Cases/Scenario 5 - Interferogram Computation/integration.md

       conda install s3cmd
       ```

       Configure the access to the MUNDI object store.
-The full procedure can be found at [this link](https://docs.otc.t-systems.com/en-us/ugs3cmd/obs/en-us_topic_0051060814.html).
+Below there are simplified instructions for this, the original procedure can be found at [this link](https://docs.otc.t-systems.com/en-us/ugs3cmd/obs/en-us_topic_0051060814.html.

       Run
       ```console